Suggested links

 • Reducing cravings while recovering from drug addiction

-However, additional research and ongoing case reports suggest that kratom ingestion may still be dangerous.
+Additional research and ongoing case reports also suggest that kratom ingestion may still be dangerous.
+Notably, there is currently no approved medical use for kratom.

-Unfortunately, the strong beliefs surrounding kratom’s supposed benefits as a supplement prevents people from viewing the substance critically.
+Unfortunately, the strong beliefs surrounding kratom’s supposed benefits as a supplement prevent people from viewing the substance critically.

 By making kratom a component of sober living, many people overlook the risks and find themselves dependent or addicted to kratom before they realize it.